-North Carolina Personal Care Services (PCS) program is a Medicaid program intended for residents who need assistance with activities of daily living, such as feeding oneself, using the bathroom, and dressing.
+North Carolina Personal Care Services (PCS) program is a Medicaid program intended for residents who need assistance with Activities of Daily Living, such as feeding oneself, using the bathroom, and putting on clothes.
 This program aids participants, based on a program of care, in an eligible individual’s home or in a group residential care setting (such as adult foster care or certain assisted living residences).
 Other assistance may also be provided, such as light housecleaning.
-Eligible applicants choose the PCS agency of their liking to provide services.
+Eligible applicants choose the PCS agency of their liking to provide services

 The PCS program is a Medicaid State Plan program and, therefore, it is considered an entitlement.
+This means that anyone who is eligible to receive services is able to do so.
 This is an important distinction because there is a similar program covering many of the same services in NC called Community Alternative Program/Disabled Adults (CAP/DA) Waiver.
-The CAP/DA Program is very popular and is subject enrollment caps.
+The Program is very popular and is subject to enrollment caps.
 Waiting lists exist for the CAP/DA waiver, while qualified participants will never have to wait for personal care services under the PCS Program.
 CAP/DA is also only for those that live in their own home.
-However, the program does offer some services that PCS does not, such as skilled nursing, equipment to help with mobility and respite care.
+However, the program does offer some services that PCS does not, such as adult day health, equipment to help with mobility, and respite care.

-Both programs are under the direction of the North Carolina Division of Medical Assistance (DMA).
+Both programs are under the direction of the North Carolina Division of Medical Assistance (DMA) within the Department of Health and Human Services.
 Assessments for eligibility for the PCS program are completed by Liberty Healthcare Corporation of North Carolina.
 Eligible applicants receive services through providers who have been approved by the state.

 Eligibility for NC PCS is comprised of two components; a functional need for assistance and a financial need.